Bald Eagle Information and Guidelines

 Job Opportunities

 Help us make the Bay Area a better place for birds and people!
-Golden Gate Audubon Society is currently hiring for two positions: Special Assistant for Communications, and Membership Coordinator.
+Golden Gate Bird Alliance is currently hiring for two positions: Special Assistant for Communications, and Membership Coordinator.

 You do NOT need to be an experienced birder for either of these jobs.
 But they are great opportunities to learn about birds and Bay Area conservation issues and to become part of a friendly community of people who love birds and are working hard to protect our shared Bay Area environment.
 Both positions are based in our Berkeley office.